NoahIsARider/ZhituCareer/README.md

 # ZhiTuCareer+ Career Analysis System

-ZhiTuCareer+ is a web-based career analysis and job recommendation system that helps users analyze their career path and find suitable job opportunities based on their profile.
-The system leverages advanced AI technology to provide personalized career guidance and job matching services.
+ZhiTuCareer+ is a comprehensive web-based platform designed to assist users in analyzing their career paths and finding suitable job opportunities.
+By leveraging advanced AI technology, the system offers personalized career guidance and job matching services, ensuring users receive tailored recommendations based on their unique profiles.

 ## Features